saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

   * Create a file watcher that watches changes to the mounted trust bundle that kills the main operator process and allows the backing k8s Deployment to start a new Pod that mounts the updated trust bundle.
     Implementation example: [cluster-ingress-operator](https://github.com/openshift/cluster-ingress-operator/pull/334)
+* A workaround that would deliver the same value proposed by this enhancement would be to validate and provide guidance to make cluster administrators responsible for manually propogating proxy settings to each of their Windows nodes, and underlying OpenShift managed components.
+This is not a feasible alternative as even manual node changes can be ephemeral.
+WMCO would reset config changes to OpenShift managed Windows services in the event of a node reconcilition.

 ### Testing